Harnham: Early history

-The area has had human habitation since the Iron Age; a settlement is marked on Ordnance Survey maps underneath several modern houses in Harnwood Road/Old Blandford Road, a straight Roman Road.
+The area has had human habitation since the Iron Age; a settlement is marked on Ordnance Survey maps underneath several modern houses in Harnwood Road / Old Blandford Road, a straight Roman road.

 Middle Ages

-Until the 19th century formation of urban and rural districts, the area lay within the Cawdon and Cawsworth Hundred of Wiltshire.
+Until the 19th-century formation of urban and rural districts, the area lay within the Cawdon and Cawsworth Hundred of Wiltshire.

 Road access to the city was improved in 1244 by the building of Ayleswade bridge, in two sections across an island in the Avon, leading traffic from the south through Harnham instead of the older route to the west through Wilton.
 The old bridge survives inside an outer casing added in the 16th or 17th century.

 St Nicholas Hospital, sometimes described as being in Harnham, was built earlier than the bridge, just north of it.
 Parts of the medieval almshouses survive, including two chapels, and the site continues to provide sheltered housing for a Christian community.

+The manors of East and West Harnham were still owned by the 13th-century College of the Valley Scholars, which stood next to St Nicholas Hospital, when it was dissolved in 1542.
+The next year, they were sold by the Crown to Sir Michael Lister, a king's servant.